Reconnaissance

 Semantic Recon

-Click the Discover button to run semantic recon.
+In the recon overlay, press Ctrl+U to run semantic recon.
 This performs deeper analysis using an LLM:

 • Parses complex configurations